ehansis/nfcmusik/README.md

 ## Usage

+Copy music files to RasPi SD Card, adapt `settings.py` to point to correct `MUSIC_ROOT` (this can be done via `scp` or by plugging the SD card into your PC/Mac).

 Clone into a directory of your choice on the RasPi.
 Run `controller.py` to start.
 See comment in `controller.py` for how to autostart on reboot.

+Open http://<RasPi IP or host name>:5000 to access NFC tag management.
+Place tag on reader, click 'write to tag' besides one of the listed music files to assign the file to the tag.